-Adjust assessments so that students doing Method for two languages do not complete the same task.
+Specify that students doing Method for two languages choose different options within the assessments, so they do not complete the same task.

 Important information

 Assessment: Please note that all students must pass all assignments to pass the course, and they must pass the course to go on placement for PE 1.